-With all this isolation and screen-based communication, I thought it would be nice to introduce the concept of self-guided soundwalks for when we go out and do personal exercise.
+Among all this isolation and screen-based communication, I thought it would be nice to introduce the concept of self-guided soundwalks for when we go out and do personal exercise.

+A soundwalk is a sensory, multi-dimensional experience that contrasts strikingly with the bounded flatness of the computer screen, which is where most of us spend our time.
 When we actively listen, our walks can become revelatory experiences.
 We hear sounds that transcend the boundaries of our visual matrix, allowing us to experience a different world.
 And anyone can do it!

-On your soundwalks you can walk anywhere you like and take as long as your usual exercise takes.
+Below are links to simple listening tasks that can be undertaken anywhere.
+They involve walking and quietly listening to the surrounding world as you do so.
+On your soundwalks you can go anywhere you like and take as long as your usual exercise takes.

 I also invite you to upload your own comments and thoughts to discuss your listening experiences with myself and others on our Facebook Group here.